mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

   defined in the `.proto` file will need to be converted into `dictionary` or `enum` definitions in your `.udl` file.
 See the section below for more details.

+As noted above, don't be afraid to accept some API churn during the conversion process.
+We're willing to accept some breaking API changes as the cost of getting bindings generated for free, as long as the core functionality and mental model of the component remain intact.

 At this point, in theory the crate should be buildable with UniFFI, although it's likely to require some iteration to get it all working!
 Run `cargo check` to check for any compilation errors without having to do a full build.